JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-UPDATED-.md

 showing that House finches had highest rates of WNV and highest rates of mosquitoes taking blood meals from them.
-It was also shown that they pose a higher risk of passing on infection due to the House finches having one of the longest rates of detectable viremia, an they are the most likely species to be infected.
+It was also shown that they pose a higher risk of passing on infection due to the House finches having one of the longest rates of detectable viremia, and they are the most likely species to be infected.

 # REFERENCES